 44-40, 1st NL Central (+2.0 GB)

-The Brewers are another surprise club that has ridden a number of strong individual first halves en route to their first place status in the NL Central.
+The Brewers are another surprise club who have ridden a number of strong individual first halves en route to their first place status in the NL Central.
 But regression is very likely on the way for a number of their standout performers including Chase Anderson, Eric Thames, and Travis Shaw.
 Moreover, the Brewers have also been incredibly healthy, with the third fewest total days spent on the DL in the Major Leagues.
 That’s bound to even out.

 Another factor into the Brewers first half success has been their ability to take advantage of the rest of their division middling around the .500 mark.
 But in what is traditionally one of the most competitive divisions in baseball, odds are that is going to change in the second half.
 The St. Louis Cardinals and Pittsburgh Pirates are hanging around, while the Chicago Cubs appear ready to pounce at any moment with the obvious talent they possess.
 It’s only a matter of time before the Cubs find their 2016 form, and when they do the Brew Crew will be in trouble.
 With one of the better farm systems in the MLB, the future is certainly bright in Milwaukee, but they have at least another season yet before they should be considered legitimate contenders.

 Contender: Houston Astros

 56-27, 1st AL West (+14.5 GB)